The Conjunction

 Example: The book that I read was fantastic.

 Understanding the different types of conjunctions and their functions is essential for constructing clear and effective sentences.
-Properly using conjunctions helps convey relationships between ideas, ensuring that writing is coherent and well-organized.
+Properly using conjunctions helps convey relationships between ideas, ensuring that writing is coherent and well-organised.

 Coordinating Conjunction Example